dapplets/dapplet-docs/docs/ex16-web-components.md

 }
 ```

-An overload of the `connectedCallback()` method in LitElement allows us to intersect the component rendering event.
+An overload of the `connectedCallback()` method in LitElement allows us to subscribe to the component rendering event.
 We will use this.

 #### LP: 6.
 Add a click handler function